Charles Yost: Career

 In 1961, he began his first assignment at the United Nations as the deputy to Ambassador Adlai Stevenson.
 After Stevenson's death in 1965, Yost stayed on as deputy to Ambassador Arthur Goldberg.
 In 1964, Yost was promoted to the rank of Career Ambassador, the highest professional Foreign Service level, in recognition of especially distinguished service over a sustained period.

 In 1966 he resigned from the Foreign Service to begin his career as a writer, at the Council on Foreign Relations, and as a teacher, at Columbia University.

 In 1969, President Richard Nixon called Yost out of retirement to become the permanent United States representative to the United Nations.
 He resigned in 1971 and returned to writing, at the Brookings Institution, and teaching at Georgetown University's School of Foreign Service.

 Yost set forth his views in a syndicated newspaper column, for The Christian Science Monitor, and in four books — The Age of Triumph and Frustration: Modern Dialogues, The Insecurity of Nations, The Conduct and Misconduct of Foreign Relations, and History and Memory.
+He also wrote regular articles for The New York Times and the Washington Post.

 In 1974, Yost was awarded the Foreign Service Cup by his fellow Foreign Service officers.

 In 1979, Yost was co-chairman of Americans for SALT II, a group that lobbied the Senate for passage of the second Strategic Arms Limitation Treaty.
 He was a trustee of the American University in Cairo, Egypt, and director of the Aspen Institute for cultural exchanges with Iran.
 He took part in the unofficial Dartmouth Conferences of United States and Soviet scholars.
 In 1973, he was named head of the National Committee on United States-China Relations; he visited the People's Republic of China in 1973 and 1977.

+Death

-Yost died of cancer on May 21, 1981, at Georgetown University Hospital in Washington, D.C.
+Yost died of cancer on May 21, 1981, at Georgetown University Hospital in Washington, D.C., at age 73.

+Legacy

-His papers are at Princeton University Library, Mudd Library, Department of Rare Books and Special Collections.
+Yost's papers are at Princeton University Library's Mudd Library in its Department of Rare Books and Special Collections.

 Family

-Yost's ancestors, who were driven out of the German Palatinate by Louis XIV's armies at the end of the 17th century, settled in the valley of the Mohawk River in New York State.
-Others were of Scotch-Irish origin and came to this country with the immigration that took place about the middle of the 18th century.
+Yost's ancestors, who were driven out of the German Palatinate by Louis XIV's armies in the late 17th century, settled in the valley of the Mohawk River in New York State.
+Others were of Scotch-Irish origin and came to America with the immigration that took place around the mid-18th century.

-Yost's ancestor, Edward Howell, founded Watermill on Long Island, New York and his ancestor Abraham Cooper founded Oxbow, New York.
-His ancestor, Brigadier General Nicholas Herkimer, was a Revolutionary War hero.
+Yost's ancestor Edward Howell founded Watermill on Long Island, New York, and his ancestor Abraham Cooper founded Oxbow, New York.
+His ancestor Brigadier General Nicholas Herkimer was a Revolutionary War hero.

-Yost's father Nicholas, an attorney, judge and bank president was married to his mother Gertrude by Pastor Dulles, the father of Secretary of State John Foster Dulles.
+Yost's father, Nicholas, an attorney, judge, and bank president was married to Yost's mother, Gertrude, by Pastor Dulles, the father of Secretary of State John Foster Dulles.